hansmarc/Otis/README.md

 - Delete a index, tag.
 - Reindex all orders.
 - View detailed index info with the possibility to copy this info to the clipboard.
+- Create a prg file with the creation of the table and index files with the table properties viewer.

 >**Table and index properties viewer :**

 - Export structure to a .csv file.
-- Export structure to a .prg file.
-This prg can be used to create a table and all order index files.
+- Export to a .prg file.
+This prg contains all functions to create the table and all index files.
 - Export structure to the clipboard.
 - View table info : filename, date, reccount, used rdd, used codepage, ...etc.
 - View index info : list of all index files, tags, filenames, **KEY**, **FOR** and **WHILE** expressions.